mariohamann/vendorism/README.md

 #### Parameters:

 -   `config`: The configuration object.
-    -   `target`: The target configuration.
+    -   `set`: The target configuration.
         -   `path`: The path for the target.
         -   `head` (optional): The header content to prepend to target files.
 Uses a default if not provided.
         -   `hooks` (optional): Hooks to be executed before and after target processing.